 A feeling of tenderness or pain in your lower leg can be an indication of deep vein thrombosis (DVT).
 It can happen after long periods of inactivity.
 For example, after a plane journey or if you have been ill for a while.
 You may also notice swelling and a red area on your leg.
 If you notice these symptoms go straight to the ER.
 If the blood clot breaks away, it could cause serious damage and is potentially life threatening.

 All of the illnesses mentioned here have many minor causes.
 The sooner you get them checked out, the quicker the doctor can set your mind at ease.
-And the symptoms are caused by something more serious, early detection is key.
+And if the symptoms are caused by something more serious, then early detection is key.
 The sooner illnesses are diagnosed, the sooner you can receive treatment and gain a full recovery.

 Hopefully these tips on how to take care of your health and body have been useful for you.